sc0v0ne/LearnAI/web/web_tools.md

 # Web Development Tools

-Here are some tools and resources for the web developer.
+Here are some tools and resources for web developers.

 ## Dev Tools